lordkevinmo/online_exercises/FEATURES.md

 - [x] Creator can name and write a description about the question.
 - [ ] Creator can delete a question (safely => check it is not used in any exercise)

-- [ ] They can allow user to view HOW the value has been computed (when exercices finish and time over for all user)
+- [ ] They can allow user to view HOW the value has been computed (when exercises finish and time over for all user)
 - [ ] Creator can put tags to classify their questions

 #### Instruction editor
 The creator can write instruction

-- [x] Creator can mention the name of the inputs, in the final exercice, the mention will be replace by the value.
+- [x] Creator can mention the name of the inputs, in the final exercise, the mention will be replace by the value.
 Trigger: '@' [draft-js-mention-plugin](https://www.draft-js-plugins.com/plugin/mention)
 - [x] Creator can write mathematical expression using [draft-js-mathjax-plugin](https://github.com/efloti/draft-js-mathjax-plugin)
 	- [x] Fix `store.completion is not a function` issue.
 Using [fixed-draft-js-mathjax-plugin] (https://github.com/axel0070/fixed-draft-js-mathjax-plugin)
 	- [ ] Fix readOnly ignored by draft-js-mathjax plugin